 And from another…

 “40% of SAP customers does not like FIORI UI look and feel, performance.
 FIORI is a copy of some of existing open source UI frameworks.

 SAP just started touching the technology.
 They have to think beyond (what they are currently doing with Fiori).

 If you will consider SAP CoPilot which SAP has decided to provide with S4 HANA 17* series with license cost.
 If any customer will start developing there own coPilot with extra features compared to SAP provided coPilot , it will take maximum 15 working days.”

 This is not encouraging, but something else comes out when listening to those with deep expertise in UIs.
-Fiori is not leading technology and has been hugely oversold by SAP as a user interface.
+Fiori is not a leading technology and has been hugely oversold by SAP as a user interface.
 When you hear SAP tell it, they shocked the world with a technology that no one had ever seen and that no other vendor had yet matched.
-However, in speaking with people that don’t work for SAP, at least, no one agrees with that view.
+However, in speaking with people who don’t work for SAP, no one agrees with that view.

 SAP’s Perplexing Fiori Strategy

 SAP’s Fiori has been a problem from the beginning.
-As previously stated, it seems SAP is pushing development to come up with as many Fiori apps as possible — for the perception of the broadest possible coverage.
-But as most of these apps aren’t used, the apps aren’t being tested and burned in.
+As previously stated, it seems SAP is pushing development to develop as many Fiori apps as possible — for the perception of the broadest possible coverage.
+But as most of these apps aren’t used, they aren’t being tested and burned in.